Why you can trust The Zebra

-|City||Average 12-Month Home Insurance Rate|
+|City||Average Monthly Rate||Average 12-Month Rate|

 Avg.
-Annual Rate (No Bundle)
+Monthly Rate (No Bundle)

 Avg.
-Annual Rate (w/ Bundle)
+Monthly Rate (w/ Bundle)

-Annual Savings ($)
+Monthly Savings ($)

 Flood insurance is a necessity for many in Arkansas.
 Flood damage — whether a byproduct of a downpour or a hurricane — is not covered by homeowners insurance policies.
 To insure your home against flood damage, acquire insurance through FEMA's National Flood Insurance Program (NFIP) or via a private insurer.